-Academic policy questions for professional or graduate studies please refer to Chapter 9 of this catalog.
+For academic policy questions for Professional Studies, please refer to Chapter 9 of this catalog.

 CLASS ATTENDANCE GRADES AND GRADING POLICES GRADE APPEAL PROVISION ACADEMIC REPRIEVE COMPUTER USE AND ETHICS ACADEMIC INTEGRITY ACADEMIC PROBATION AND ELIGIBILITY

 CLASS ATTENDANCE

 In compliance with federal regulations, attendance will be taken in all classes.
 SNU believes there is a strong relationship between class attendance and academic progress.
 Regular class attendance, therefore, is expected of all SNU students.